CumulusNetworks/docs/content/cumulus-linux-56/Installation-Management/Upgrading-Cumulus-Linux.md

 - The `sudo -E apt-get upgrade` command might disrupt core services by changing core service dependency packages.
 - After you upgrade, account UIDs and GIDs created by packages might be different on different switches, depending on the configuration and package installation history.
 - Cumulus Linux does not support the `sudo -E apt-get dist-upgrade` command.
 Be sure to use `sudo -E apt-get upgrade` when upgrading packages.
-- The supported upgrade path is the base image plus two.
-For example, if the starting image is Cumulus Linux 5.2, the latest release that package upgrade supports is Cumulus Linux 5.4 (5.2 + 2 = 5.4).
 - You can check the base image with the `grep RELEASE /etc/image-release` syntax.
 - Occasionally, a release contains a base OS upgrade and does not support package upgrade; release notes indicate when a release does not support package upgrade.